hi-ogawa/reproductions/vite-ssr-optimizeDeps-entry/README.md

-Deps optimization is not applied when loading a dependency directly as `ssrLoadModule("react")`.
+Deps optimization is not applied when loading a dependency directly as `ssrLoadModule("react")` on Vite 5.
+It works on Vite 6 (beta).

 ```sh
 $ DEBUG=vite:resolve node repro.mjs